FBH037/google-app-webhooks/Readme.md

  This is an example of ingesting sendgrid and mailgun webhooks into google sheets then emailing a subset of the events.
 Which events are emailed is controlled by a dashboard.
+There was not a ton of documentation so I figured I would upload it.
+Questions are welcome.